 The mechanism of IBDs in humans incorporate both innate and adaptive immune components, primarily pointing towards a largely T cell-driven pathogenic mechanism.
 Chemically induced models of IBD allow us to gain an understanding of innate, inflammatory pathways and how potential therapeutics could modulate this response.
 The T cell adoptive transfer model is unique because it allows for the dissection of T cell targeted therapies.

-Join us as we introduce this validated adoptive transfer colitis model and learn about its potential use for testing immunomodulators and microbiome-oriented therapeutics.
+View this webinar as we introduce this validated adoptive transfer colitis model and learn about its potential use for testing immunomodulators and microbiome-oriented therapeutics.

 Louise Brackenbury, PhD